MicrosoftDocs/Viva/Viva/learning/configure-lms.md

 The step-by-step content ingestion process is explained below.

-1. **LMS**: Viva Learning requires two types of data from every LMS.
+1. **LMS** <br> Viva Learning requires two types of data from every LMS.
     1. **Content catalog**: Fields that are extracted as part of the Content Catalog package or API from the LMS.
-[View the table]
+[View the table](#content-catalog)
-    2. **Assignment and completion records (learner records sync)**: Fields that are extracted as part of the Assignment & Completion package or API from the LMS [view the table]
+    2. **Assignment and completion records (learner records sync)**: Fields that are extracted as part of the Assignment & Completion package or API from the LMS.
+[View the assignment and completion records table](#assignment-and-completion-records)

+2. **LMS Connector** <br> The LMS Connector pulls content from the LMS using both API and SFTP mechanisms.
+The first time you sync, the LMS extractor pulls the full data.
+Afterwards, a scheduler triggers once every 24 hours to refresh the data and pull any changes.
+Then the extract is validated and processed.
+In case of any error in processing, the error code displays on the admin portal.
+User records received from the extract are mapped with Azure Active Directory (AAD) records to ensure the correct assignment and completion status for every user.
+Once all the records are processed, the data is synchronized to Viva learning application and displayed on the Viva Learning app.

+3. **Viva Learning** <br> Content details (content provider logo, thumbnail, title, description, etc.) display on the **Home** and **Learning** tabs in Viva Learning. <br> The **My learning** tab shows the user's assigned and completed courses, which are fetched from the LMS.

 ### Content catalog